gffuma/blog/content/hello-world-from-lazy-boy.md

 }
 ```

-The rest of script is trivial if `grabCurrentWifiSSID()` dont' fail check
+The rest of script is trivial if `grabCurrentWifiSSID()` don't fail check
 if the SSID is from my home or from my office and write the information
 in a JSON with the related date.